-In the weeks leading up to the 15th, iconic landmarks and government buildings are lit up in national colours.
-Shops, malls and houses are decorated in similar colours and shopkeepers can be found selling flags, dupattas and dresses appropriate for the occasion.
-Documentaries, patriotic films and programmes related to India’s freedom are aired on TV channels to get people in the spirit of Independence Day.
+In the weeks leading up to 15 August, landmarks and government buildings are lit up in the country’s national colours.
+Shops, malls and houses are decorated in similar colours, and shopkeepers can be found selling flags, dupattas (lengths of fabric) and kites for the occasion.
+Documentaries, patriotic films and programmes related to India’s freedom are aired on TV channels to get people into the spirit of Independence Day.

-During the later decades, many protests were held against the British Empire, including the non-violent resistance and civil disobedience movement – which ultimately liberated the country from Britain.
-After 200 years of oppressive British rule, India officially gained independence on August 15, 1947.
-On this day, Jawaharlal Nehru, the first prime minister of an independent India, hoisted the Indian national flag above the Lahori Gate of the Red Fort in Delhi and addressed the nation, marking the start of a tradition that continues today.
+After 200 years of British rule, India officially gained its independence on 15 August 1947.
+On this day, Jawaharlal Nehru, the first prime minister of independent India, hoisted the Indian national flag above the Lahori Gate of the Red Fort in Delhi and addressed the nation, marking the start of a tradition that continues today.

-On the eve of Independence Day, the president of India delivers an official speech via his office, known as ‘Address to the Nation’, which is broadcast nationally.
-On the morning of August 15, the celebration kicks off with the arrival of the prime minister of India who receives a general salute from the Guard of Honour, which consists of representatives from the three wings of the Indian Armed Forces (Army, Navy and Air Force) and the Delhi Police.
+On the eve of Independence Day, a national holiday, the president of India delivers an address to the nation from his office that is broadcast nationally.
+On the morning of 15 August, the celebration kicks off with the arrival of the prime minister of India who receives a general salute from the guard of honour, which consists of representatives from the three wings of the Indian armed forces (army, navy and air force) and the Delhi police.

-Later in the day, celebrations include patriotic parades and pageants focused on honouring the freedom fighters; a march-past led by the Indian Armed Forces and Paramilitary Forces and performances by school children.
+Later in the day, celebrations include patriotic parades and pageants focussed on honouring the freedom fighters, a march-past led by the Indian armed forces and paramilitary forces and performances by schoolchildren.